19 Modern Living Room Ideas That Blend Style and Function

 Play with Geometric Patterns in Rugs or Art

-8. Layer Different Textures for Depth
+8. Layer Textures to Add Warmth and Depth

 A modern living room featuring layered textures, including a natural fiber rug, velvet and knit pillows on a sofa, a boucle armchair, and textured wall art, creating depth and visual interest.